Deploying Microservices in Java

 - Micronaut – Micronaut is an open-source framework used for building modular microservices and serverless applications.

 Related Reading: Find out what the top Java tools of 2021 are in the Java Developer Productivity Report.Back to top

 Don’t Jump Into Java Microservices Deployment

-If you want additional information on deploying microservices in Java, be sure to check out our recent webinar series from Rogue Wave CTO, Rod Cope.
+If you want additional information on deploying microservices in Java, be sure to check out this webinar from Perforce CTO, Rod Cope.

 If you want more background information on microservices and how developers are working within this niche, be sure to read our recent eBook, Microservices Trends in Java Development Report.
 It provides valuable insights into which frameworks developers are using, and what the development process looks like in Java microservices.